Oracle 8i | Oracle 9i | Oracle 10g | Oracle 11g | Oracle 12c | Miscellaneous | PL/SQL | SQL | Oracle RAC | Oracle Apps | Linux

 /

-Create a refresh group, defined to refresh every minute and assign our materialized view to it.
+The following code creates a refresh group defined to refresh every minute and assigns a materialized view to it.

 BEGIN